ngtuna/hpc_notes/MPI_Virtual_Topology.md

 int MPI_Cart_create ( MPI_Comm old_comm, int ndims, int *dim_size,
                       int *periods, int reorder, MPI_Comm *new_comm)

-old_comm              existing communicator
-ndims                 number of dimensions of Cartesian topology dim_size              vector, dimension [ndims], number of processes in each direction periods               vector, dimension [ndims], true or false, periodic or not in each direction reorder               true: is allowed to reorder rank; false: no re-ordering of ranks new_comm              new communicator with Cartesian topology
+old_comm          input    existing communicator ndims             input    number of dimensions of Cartesian topology dim_size          input    vector, dimension [ndims], number of processes in each direction periods           input    vector, dimension [ndims], true or false, periodic or not in each direction reorder           input    true: is allowed to reorder rank; false: no re-ordering of ranks new_comm          output   new communicator with Cartesian topology
 ~~~~

 For **_Example_** we use MPI_CART_CREATE to map (or rename) 6 processes from a linear ordering (i.e., 0,1,2,3,4,5) into a two-dimensional matrix ordering of 3 rows by 2 columns (i.e., (0,0), (0,1), ..., (2,1) ).
 Figure below depicts the resulting Cartesian grid representation for the processes.